Updated: February 6, 2026

 • Protects mattresses, furniture, and floors

-• Potential environmental impact from disposables
+• Environmental impact from frequent disposal

 Protective Underwear